 The Logan Difference

-When selecting replacement furnace filters, rely on HVAC experts like Logan A/C & Heat Services for the perfect fit.
+When selecting replacement furnace filters, rely on HVAC experts like Logan Services A/C, Heat & Plumbing for the perfect fit.
 Our team of certified technicians can recommend ideal sizes and MERV ratings based on your system model and airflow capacity.
 We proudly install and service all makes of home HVAC units and stock quality filters to precisely match even less common dimensions.

 For superior filtration, ask about the proprietary Perfect Air Plus Electronic Air Cleaner, which electrically charges particles.
 This advanced furnace filter captures common household allergens, eliminates odors, and helps prevent mold growth by removing spores and other organic contaminants that mold feeds on.